 Because catastrophic injuries fall under personal injury law, Georgia’s statute of limitations is the same for both types of cases.
 Victims have two years from the date that the injury occurred to file a catastrophic injury claim.
 If you wait longer than two years to file a claim, usually it will be dismissed.

-That’s why it’s so important to contact an Atlanta personal injury attorney as soon as possible after an accident.
+That’s why it’s so important to contact a Sandy Springs personal injury attorney as soon as possible after an accident.
 We can help you explore your legal options and move your claim forward before time runs out.

-Call an Atlanta Catastrophic Injury Lawyer at Ashenden & Associates Today
+Call a Sandy Springs Catastrophic Injury Lawyer at Ashenden & Associates Today